Image: Copyright free from Pixabay. No association with the author of this website.

 He swallowed and gasped.
 ‘Uh.’

 She took hold of him and slid over his length.
 He cried out.
 She froze and looked up, but the village men were nowhere around.
 She rocked.
-It stung at first, but as her vagina eased around his size, it soon turned to pleasure.
+It stung at first, but as she eased around his size, it soon turned to pleasure.

 Lance stared up at her, mouth open, eye wide, hands bunched at his sides.
 She rocked faster until his gasping turning to grunting, ‘uh, uh, uh, uh,’ and he swelled so big inside her she could feel herself stretching.